Computational Interferometric Imaging

 Slides

-The slides for this course are available here.
+The slides for this course are available on the ACM Digital Library and locally.

 SIGGRAPH blog